-The recollections of Sally Scott-and Sibéal ní Dhubhláin, both residents of Harold’s Cross for many years, with some added information from Thom’s directories.
+The recollections of Sally Scott (now sadly passed away)-and Sibéal Ní Dhubhláin, both residents of Harold’s Cross for many years, with some added information from Thom’s directories.

 Although Harold’s Cross has a history going back several hundred years, we will describe here the village as it was in the 1940s and 1950s.
 Many of the businesses survived well into more recent years, and we hope all will strike a chord with those who grew up here, and those who live here now.

-The side of the road where the hospice and grave yard are had few shops ever, but there are three businesses there3 now – 44 to 48 are Aaran Insurances, the HX46 Restaurant and the bicycle shop.
-Here were a chemist (McCaul’s), a series of fast-food shops and, until the 1960s, the Harold’s Cross Post Office, and, more recently, McCarthy’s and Ann’s Florist.
+The side of the road where the hospice and graveyard had few shops ever, but there are three businesses there now – 44, now closed, was Aaran Insurances, and before that were chemists (McCaul’s and Deery’s).
+Next door is HX46 and Life in Motion cycles, which follow a series of fast-food shops and, until the 1960s, the Harold’s Cross Post Office, and, more recently, McCarthy’s and Ann’s Florist.

 The sad line of now closed electrical shops beside Mount Jerome has a most interesting history.
 Two bootmakers, Mooney’s and Bourke’s, and Mrs Nolan’s grocery store were there 70 years ago.
-Indeed, Nolan’s had, until the 1950s, a horse-shooing workshop there, which became the Park View shop for a few years until the electrical people moved in.
+Indeed, Nolan’s had, until the 1950s, a horse-shoeing workshop there, which became the Park View shop for a few years until the electrical people moved in.
+But the big buildings in the middle were yeomanry barracks, known as The Big Bogie and The Little Bogie.
 The building at the end was, until the 1940s, the national school, and there are still a few ex-pupils about.

 Across the cemetery entrance was, for a long time, Harold’s Cross Laundry.
-It is now the Mass Card Shop, but, hundreds of years ago, it was part of the farm of the Vicars Choral of St. Patrick’s Cathedral, and the church has a wonderful map of the land.
+It is now The Works Hair Salon, but, hundreds of years ago, it was part of the farm of the Vicars Choral of St. Patrick’s Cathedral, and the church has a wonderful map of the land.
 Beside it is what may well be the second oldest family shop in Harold’s Cross, for, there, nearly 75 years ago, Desmond Flynn opened the flower shop which his son and daughter-in-law run to this day.

 Now we start the village proper, at the big gate of the park, where Sally recalls a stump of a tree that was surrounded by cement “seating”, and which was known locally as the “Seat of Wisdom” as elderly gentlemen would meet there for a chat.

-Craft, the new restaurant and Harold’s Bazaar come next, sharing number 208; this was for many, many years a series of butchers’ shops – Lowe’s, Murphy’s, Farren’s, Anthony Mockler’s and Gowran’s, and then a delicatessen – the Cross and, most recently, the Black Apple.
+Craft, the new restaurant and what was Harold’s Bazaar come next, sharing number 208; this was for many, many years a series of butchers’ shops – Lowe’s, Murphy’s, Farren’s, Anthony Mockler’s and Gowran’s, and then a delicatessen – the Cross and, most recently, the Black Apple Café.
 The Bazaar, officially 208A, was originally a tiny pork butcher’s – Lowe’s.

-Then we have 210, the Fireplace Gallery but, for years, it was the Magnet tobacconists, Morrin’s and then Gowran’s, the same family as the butchers in 208.
+Then we have 210, Ly’s Lashes, but, for years, it was the Magnet tobacconists, Morrin’s and then Gowran’s, the same family as the butchers in 208.
 Later the butchers themselves moved to this shop.
-212 is Dillon Mitchell Property but for half a century was Concannon’s Bakery, where Sally recalls they “sold bread and homemade cakes, etc.” Prior to that again it was Petey O’Connor’s dairy.
+212 is the excellent Old Bakery Store, previously Dillon Mitchell Property but for half a century was again a bakery –Parkside Patisserie and, before that, Concannon’s Bakery, where Sally recalls they “sold bread and homemade cakes, etc.” Prior to that again it was Petey O’Connor’s dairy.

 214 to 218 is Graham Walker Cars, but many will recall Harold Engineering, who demolished the three “private dwellings” that Sally recollects standing there.
 Sibéal has the names of the owners – O’Neill’s, Howard’s and Billy Prendergast.

-220 is the new gym – Your Fitness Gym, with the beauty salon beside it, but for over 50 years it was the Harold’s Cross Dispensary.
+220 is the Green Fox café and, behind it, a gym – Your Fitness Gym, but for over 50 years it was the Harold’s Cross Dispensary.
 At the end it was also part of Harold Engineering, but Graham Walker Cars did not take this building when they moved in.

 Then there was a cut-through between 220 and 222, Mountain View Avenue/Shamrock Villas.

 Infinity Bathrooms in 222 was Wynne’s grocery, where Mrs. Wynne sold flour, bran and loose sugar all from big container.
 As Sibéal recalls, it was sometimes called Norton’s – it was owned by two sisters.
-Next door (224, which is actually marked 222, and is part of Infinity Bathrooms) was City Homes, 226, is now N.J.
+Next door 224 is part of Infinity Bathrooms but was City Homes.
+226, is now N.J.
 Carroll Assessors, its neighbour, 228, is PKT Engineers, but before that Harmon’s, the panel beaters, were there.
 Then, in 230 was Michelle Prunty, Photographer.
 Apex Fire were there until quite recently.

 In the time Sally and Sibéal hark back to, these four premises, 224 to 230 were “private houses”, Sibéal had the names – Currans, who later ran a building contractor firm from the address, Gleesons, Harmons – who later became the panel beaters at the same address, and Murrays.

 238 is, and always has been, a pub.
 Now McGarry’s, for years it was Healy’s, run by Noggie (Noggy!)
-Healy, and, as Sally says, “just the width of one full window”.
+Healy.
 Next door in 240 was where the Healys lived, and is now apartments, Kieran House

-242 Was until just now the wedding clothes shop (Dress of Dreams), now sadly closed, which had been Dowling’s newsagent and O’Beirne’s for many years; it became Mr. Henry, a T.V. shop in the early 1980s.
+242 Was a wedding clothes shop (Dress of Dreams) but is now Precision Pianos.
+It had been Dowling’s newsagent and O’Beirne’s for many years; it became Mr. Henry, a T.V. shop in the early 1980s.

 Next Sally remembers more “private houses”.
 The families were the O’Briens (in two), and Doyles – Sibéal remembers Jim Doyle.
 244, now the Harold’s Cross Credit Union, but many will know it as Dr. Barnardo’s, and, even before that, Regan Motors.
 246 was also part of Barnardo’s.
-248 is now the Cbay Charity shop, but Moore Fitted Kitchens were there for a long time, and before them it was Dooley’s drapery, and, before that again, Doyle’s.
-Then Fitzsimons.
+248 is now closed, but it had been Podology, and, before that, the Cbay Charity shop.
+Moore Fitted Kitchens were there for a long time, and before them it was Dooley’s drapery, and, before that again, Doyle’s, then Fitzsimons.
 Doyle Engineers are in 250, but Bouquet Flowers and the Surgisales Teaching Aids shop (moved from down the road) were there previously, and Bouquet were also next door in 252, where Burns Kelly Corrigan Solicitors are today.
 Finally, 254 is Harold’s Cross Surgery, where Mrs Costello lived.